 Imagine my relief when a job was posted for an assistant trainer of the blind at the Braille Institute of America in Los Angeles.

 What was this job?
 I stood beside a teenager and touched her hand every time she swung her head back and forth—a “blindism” that is understandable if you’ve never ever seen yourself but that you can be trained not to engage in.
-I read to a child who was blind and loved Lone Ranger books.
+I read to a child who was blind, physically disabled and loved Lone Ranger books.
 I traipsed up and down hallways with people learning to use canes, keeping them from smashing the canes and themselves into walls.
 I handled the phone switchboard during someone else’s lunch period.
 I answered questions posed by people whose dogs led them to my desk.
 And yes, I occasionally even did some dreary filing.

 I worked at the Braille Institute for almost a year.
 It was a low-paying job but fun.
 Frustrating, though.
 Without specialized training, which I couldn’t afford because of the low pay, I could never be a real trainer.
 I could only be an assistant.